dragonmux/crunch/man/crunchMake.1.md

 \--debug

-:   Specifies that you wish the test to be built in debug mode
+:   Specifies that you wish the test to be built in debug mode.
     crunchMake defaults to building tests with level 2 (or equivilent) optimisations.